fetchai/docs/pages/concepts/agentverse/why-agentverse.md

 The Agentverse is an _easy-to-use platform_, providing users with a straightforward graphical user interface that makes it easy to create and use agents.
 The graphical interface combined with the library of pre-built agents represents a significant accomplishment in decreasing the barriers to broader adoption of such technology.

 ## More power with template based agents
 Since there are pre-built agents templates and use cases available, _you do not need to be an experienced developer to design your own agent_.
-These easily programmable template-based agents may be used to educate users and speed up development.  may be customized and adjusted to fulfill a variety of purposes even with only basic Python understanding.
+These easily programmable template-based agents may be used to educate users and speed up development.
+Template based agents may be customized and adjusted to fulfill a variety of purposes even with only basic Python understanding.
 These pre-built agents can be used by developers as a jumping-off point for their projects or as-is to assess the applicability of agent-based technology in a business or industrial setting.

 ## Integration with wallets
 _Agents have wallets_.
 This means agents can interact with the Fetch.ai ledger, send and receive transactions, query balances, and a lot more possibilities and use cases.